ramendrarajput/WikiMindAI/README.md

 - Efficient Caching: WikiMindAI implements caching to enhance performance and improve user experience.
 Frequently accessed data, such as the Question-Answering pipeline, is cached to reduce computation time and optimize response speed.

+- Multiple Language Selections: Users can select specific languages and WikiMindAI will provide personalised answers of the topic and question in their desired language.
 ### How to Use WikiMindAI
 1. Search Topic: Enter a search topic in the provided text input box labeled "Search Topic."
 Press the Enter key to submit the query.